 |

-ICPHs and DfMA facilities must also fulfill other qualifying criteria in respect of:
+ICPHs and DfMA facilities must also fulfil these criteria:

 - Zoning of land;